TomiVidal99/Librarian/README.md

 ## Contribute

 `yarn start` will start the app for development if you'd like to contribute.
+`yarn package` will make some excutables to run tests

 ## Build

-`yarn package` will create a folder _'out'_ in which you'll find the corresponding executables for your OS.
+`yarn make` will create a folder _'out'_ in which you'll find the corresponding executables for your OS.

 ## Project Status